floriank/oeffi/README.md

 # Oeffi

-The oeffi library as a gem for JRuby based on the public transport enabler library by Andreas Schildbach
+The oeffi library as a gem for JRuby based on the [public transport enabler](https://code.google.com/p/public-transport-enabler/) library by Andreas Schildbach.

 ## Installation